 Boron

-Boron (B) is the 5th element on the periodic table.
-It is not found in high abundance in the universe or on Earth, however there is enough of it on Earth to satisfy its certain applications in human society.
+Boron (B) is the 5th element on the periodic table and is not particularly abundant in the universe or on Earth, but there is enough of it on Earth to satisfy certain applications in human society.
+For energy applications boron is used as a dopant in solar panels (and elsewhere in the silicon industry]] and as a neutron poison to turn off nuclear reactors.

 Some useful atomic properties of boron include:[3]